reymon359/book-sentences/books/clean-architecture/README.md

 ### The Greater Value

+Function or architecture?
+Which of these two provides the greater value?
+Is it more important for the software system to work, or is it more important for the software system to be easy to change?... ...simple logical tool of examining the extremes

+- _If you give me a program that works perfectly but is impossible to change, then it won’t work when the requirements change, and I won’t be able to make it work.
+Therefore the program will become useless._
+- _If you give me a program that does not work but is easy to change, then I can make it work, and keep it working as requirements change.
+Therefore the program will remain continually useful._

+If you ask the business managers if they want to be able to make changes, they’ll say that of course they do, but may then qualify their answer by noting that the current functionality is more important than any later flexibility.
+In contrast, if the business managers ask you for a change, and your estimated costs for that change are unaffordably high, the business managers will likely be furious that you allowed the system to get to the point where the change was impractical.

 ## Eisenhower’s Matrix
 ## Fight for the Architecture
 ## PART II Starting with the Bricks: Programming Paradigms